RoganSwe/DetectionFunction/README.md

 # DetectionFunction
-For analysis of measurement recirdings in matlab
+For analysis of measurement recordings in matlab